 If walnuts are good, why do we need activated walnuts?

-Like all nuts and seeds, walnuts also contain enzyme inhibitors and phytic acid.
-These can stop our digestive system from absorbing their nutrients.
-In fact, they reduce the digestibility of these foods.
+Like all raw nuts and seeds, walnuts also contain enzyme inhibitors and phytic acid.
+These can stop our body from absorbing their nutrients fully.
+They also reduce the digestibility of these foods.

 People consuming raw nuts regularly may experience poor digestion, gas, and bloating, or even stomach ache.

 Soaking walnuts in salty water for about 8-10 hours not only helps digestion and nutrient absorption but also improves their taste.
-In fact, raw walnuts can taste bitter sometimes, but activated walnuts are particularly mild in taste.
-Additionally, after they have been dehydrated, they also become crispier!
+In fact, raw walnuts can taste bitter sometimes, but activated walnuts are particularly mild in taste since the soaking reduces their bitterness.
+Additionally, after they have been fully dehydrated, they also become crispier!

 How to activate walnuts: warm or cold water?

 Coming to the question we were asked, there are different opinions in regards to the temperature of the water we soak the nuts in.
-The most popular way is to use filtered water at room temperature.
+The most popular way is to use filtered (or at least clean drinking) water at room temperature.
 Hot water shortens the soaking time, but bear in mind that heat destroys the nutrients.
+Ideally, make sure the water temperature is not over 50-60 C.

 Enjoy your walnuts!

-And if you’d like to try activated walnuts which taste flavoured deliciously with salted caramel and maple syrup, try ours!
+And if you’d like to try activated walnuts which are flavoured deliciously with salted caramel.
+FOr the lovely caramel taste, we use our favourite natural sweetener maple syrup so our walnuts are refined sugar-free!